 Construction workers should not have to face death each time they go to work.
 Certain parties should ensure the safety of all individuals through proper oversights, and they are:

 - Manufacturer of tools/machinery

 - Property owner

-The Occupational Safety and Health Administration (OSHA) has listed the “fatal four” of construction work accidents as falls, electrocutions, “struck by object” and “caught in between” where the last two can result from collapsing structures.
+The Occupational Safety and Health Administration (OSHA) has listed the “fatal four” of construction work accidents as falls, electrocutions, “struck by object,” and “caught in between” where the last two can result from collapsing structures.
 They reveal that 60 percent of all construction worker deaths are the result of these four types of accidents.

-Legal Options for Those Injured by Construction
+Legal Options for Those Injured in Construction Accidents

 1. Workers’ Compensation

 In many cases, workers in America that are injured on the job are covered by workers’ compensation, even without the consideration of negligence.
 Individuals may qualify for South Carolina construction workers’ compensation if a work-related injury results in medical costs.

 Benefits of South Carolina’s workers’ compensation includes: